Tennessee Lemon Law: Your Complete Legal Guide

 Tennessee law defines "substantially impair" as a defect that either:

-- Renders the motor vehicle unreliable or unsafe for normal operation
+- Renders the motor vehicle unreliable or unsafe for normal operation, OR

 - Reduces the resale market value below the average resale value for comparable motor vehicles